dbwebb-se/mvc/example/phpunit-mock/README.md

 Mock, subclass or rewrite the code?
 -----------------------------------

-One alternative to using stub objects like above, would be to create a inherited Dice class, pure for test purpose, and inject that into the DiceHand.
+One alternative to using stub objects like above, would be to create an inherited Dice class, pure for test purposes, and inject that into the DiceHand.

 Another alternative would be to evaluate if the code could be rewritten to be easier to test.

-But, in the case above, it seems like a easy solution to add a stub to make it easier to perform tests of the DiceHand.
+But, in the case above, it seems like an easy solution to add a stub to make it easier to perform tests of the DiceHand.